microsoft/vscode-docs/docs/python/tutorial-flask.md

     </html>
     ```

-1. Add the following styles to `static/site.css` and save the file.
+1. Add the following styles to `static/site.css` below the existing "message" style, and save the file.
 (This walkthrough doesn't attempt to demonstrate responsive design; these styles simply generate a reasonably interesting result.)

     ```css
     .navbar {